In This Article

 What Happens If You Wait Too Long Between Touch-Ups?

 The more new growth you have, the more stress is placed on the line of demarcation (the area where the virgin hair meets the relaxed hair).
 Hair tends to already be weak in this spot, and waiting too long in between touch-ups may cause this area to get even weaker.
-And while those with relaxed hair should already be in the habit of applying regular protein treatments, this rings especially true if your relaxer retouches are stretched past eight weeks.
+And while those with relaxed hair should probably already be in the habit of applying regular protein treatments, this rings especially true if your relaxer retouches are stretched past eight weeks.

 How to Maintain Relaxed Hair?

 Maintaining healthy relaxed hair is possible.
 However, maintaining your touch-up schedule, keeping heat styling to a minimum, and conditioning properly are essential.
 To maintain healthy hair when using a relaxer, Wauchope recommends deep conditioning, hot oil treatments, and trimming off any split ends to maintain healthy hair.
 Kimble reminds us that our nighttime hair routine is also important to maintaining strong, healthy hair even when relaxed.
 "Sleep in silk bonnets or on silk pillowcases to help avoid breakage," she says.
 She also encourages relaxed hair wearers to lean into protective styling, wet sets, and protein treatments.
 "Styles like roller sets [help] avoid over manipulating the hair."

 For those who intend to heat style their relaxed hair, Wauchope recommends investing in heat tools that won't over-heat and damage the hair.
 "If you are often utilizing a relaxer treatment, it's crucial to ensure you are not damaging the hair when using other tools," he says.
 "I would highly recommend the Dyson Corrale Hair Straightener ($499), for anyone who is looking to straighten or curl their hair.
 The straightener uses intelligent heat control and flexing plates to gather the hair, ensuring the health of your hair without sacrificing style.
 This allows you to straighten/curl in fewer passes, at a lower heat setting, versus other machines."